pangpang20/gaussdb-python/docs/basic/adapt.rst

     >>> conn.execute("SELECT %s::text[]", [list(UserRole)]).fetchone()[0]
     ['ABBOT', 'MONK', 'GUEST']

-A particularly useful case is when the PostgreSQL labels match the *values* of a `!str`\-based Enum.
+A particularly useful case is when the GaussDB labels match the *values* of a `!str`\-based Enum.
 In this case it is possible to use something like ``{m: m.value for m in enum}`` as mapping::